DenisTitovLab/DataDrivenEnzymeRateEqs.jl/README.md

 Check the [Documentation](https://denistitovlab.github.io/DataDrivenEnzymeRateEqs.jl/dev/) for more info

 ## Plans for the future
-- add helper functions that allow easy viewing of the rate equations in latex
 - add rate equations based on Rapid Equilibrium approximation
 - add rate equations based on Quasy-Steady-State approximation
 - add plotting functions